10 Best Camping in The Great Smoky Mountains 2026

 9. Elkmont Campground

-- Perks: RV and Tent ready, on-site firewood sales
+• Perks: RV and Tent ready, on-site firewood sales, no standard hookups

-Elkmont is one of the few campsites in the Smoky Mountains that provide 5-amp hook-ups for medical devices like CPAPs.
-You won’t miss fire rings, picnic tables, and tent pads at Elmont.
+Elkmont is one of the few campsites in the Smoky Mountains where select accessible sites provide 5-amp hook-ups for medical devices like CPAPs.
+You won’t miss fire rings, picnic tables, and tent pads at Elkmont.
 The RV ready site is filled with lots of restrooms with one per one loop.

 A thriving forest covers the 2150 feet elevated campsite with lots of surrounding activities.
-The Laurel Falls provide a nice trail from the Elkmont campsite where you get to spot elk and bears from time to time.
+The Little River and Jakes Creek trails provide nice hikes from the Elkmont area, where you may spot bears and other wildlife from time to time.

 Elkmont is a great site for group campers.
-You can comfortably fit 15 to 30 in each of the secluded sites.
+You can comfortably fit 15 to 30 people in each of the group sites.
 Moreover, this is one of the most visited camps in the national park which has made it have well-maintained trails and lots of hiking and fishing activities.

 10. Cataloochee Campground

-Amenities at Cataloochee include Equestrian facilities, trails, fire pits, fire rings, group camping amenities, allowance for pets, picnic tables, and flush toilet restrooms.
-You won’t run short of activities as you can go for a backpacking trip, bird watching, backcountry fishing, mountain biking, nature trail, and historic site seeing.
+Amenities at Cataloochee include trails, fire pits, fire rings, allowance for pets in permitted areas, picnic tables, and flush toilet restrooms.
+You won’t run short of activities as you can go for a backpacking trip, bird watching, backcountry fishing, biking on roads, nature trail, and historic site seeing.

 Keep in mind that the terrains on these regions are rough.
 There is a 3.1-mile entrance road to the Cataloochee valley which is narrow and curvy.
 RVs have a hard time navigating through this dangerous road which is why the National Park has regulations on it.
-Motor homes that are longer than 32 feet are not allowed and neither are trailers longer than 25 feet.
+RVs that are longer than 31 feet are not allowed and neither are trailers longer than 25 feet.

-The secluded campsite is a great location for avoiding clouds to nest in the entrenched forest near North Carolina border.
-Activities range historic site seeing, hiking through the scenic trails, and creek.
+The secluded campsite is a great location for avoiding crowds in the entrenched forest near North Carolina border.
+Activities range from historic site seeing and hiking through the scenic trails to exploring the creek.
 Little Cataloochee trail is a fan favorite as it takes you through historical buildings that are reminiscent of the region’s culture a hundred years prior.

 Camping in the Smoky Mountains: FAQs